 Overview

-New in the Proposed Budget is the County’s five year, 2025-2030 Capital Improvement Plan and richer details within each department’s budget, including discussions on emerging issues, highlighting key accomplishments in addition to progress on operational objectives, and discussion of the major changes across all divisions.
-The budget also includes a new Debt Overview intended to summarize the County’s debt including information on liabilities like pensions and claims liabilities.
+New in the Adopted Budget was the County’s five-year, 2025-2030 Capital Improvement Plan and richer details within each department’s budget, including discussions on emerging issues, highlighting key accomplishments in addition to progress on operational objectives, and discussion of the major changes across all divisions.
+The budget also included a new Debt Overview intended to summarize the County’s debt including information on liabilities like pensions and claims liabilities.

-The Budget was published on April 24, 2025 to begin the budget hearings starting on April 29, 2025.
-While the County has much to celebrate over the past year as seen within the hundreds of departmental accomplishments and completion of operational plan objectives, we are facing headwinds in the form of reduced health care funding, delayed disaster reimbursements, state budget uncertainty stemming from larger worldwide economic uncertainty, and uncertainty over shifting priorities in Washington, D.C. and threats to federal funding.
+The Budget was published on April 24, 2025, and presented to the Board of Supervisors on April 29, 2025.
+While the County had much to celebrate over the past year as seen within the hundreds of departmental accomplishments and completion of operational plan objectives, it faced headwinds in the form of reduced health care funding, delayed disaster reimbursements, state budget uncertainty stemming from larger worldwide economic uncertainty, and uncertainty over shifting priorities in Washington, D.C. and threats to federal funding.

 Summary of Changes

-Some of the major changes in the Proposed 2025-26 Budget would:
+Some of the major changes in the Adopted 2025-26 Budget included:

-• Reduce Health Services Agency staffing by 74.40 FTE positions, representing approximately 10% of the agency’s workforce, while prioritizing and maintaining mandated services.
-As of the date of this report, this would include 11.60 FTE filled positions for potential layoffs effective June 30, 2025.
+• Reduced Health Services Agency staffing by 65.8 FTE positions, representing approximately 9% of the agency’s workforce, while it prioritized and maintained mandated services.

-• Reduce by $8.98 million total Health Services Agency budget, across the Behavioral Health, Health Centers, and Public Health divisions, primarily due to low behavioral health reimbursement rates, reduced health center visits, increased costs, and the financial impacts of new mandates.
+• Reduced by $2.9 million total Health Services Agency budget, across the Behavioral Health, Health Centers, and Public Health divisions, primarily due to low behavioral health reimbursement rates, reduced health center visits, increased costs, and the financial impacts of new mandates.

-• Increase Measure K unincorporated area sales tax revenue by $3 million to reflect a full year of receipts.
+• Increased Measure K unincorporated area sales tax revenue by $3 million to reflect a full year of receipts.

-• Allocate $6 million from the General Fund for capital investments, including:
+• Allocated $6 million from the General Fund for capital investments, including:

-• $4 million for road and drainage infrastructure maintenance, including $2 million from Measure K District Sales Tax;
+• $3.5 million for road and drainage infrastructure maintenance, including up to $2 million from Measure K District Sales Tax;

 • $1 million for repairs and improvements to aging County facilities.

-• Maintain Measure K District Sales Tax contributions of $1 million for homelessness services and $1 million for housing-related uses, including $400,000 for behavioral health room and board at licensed residential facilities.
+• Maintained Measure K District Sales Tax Contribution of $1 million for homelessness services and $1 million for housing-related uses, including $400,000 for behavioral health room and board at licensed residential facilities and $399,381 largely to make available a General Fund Contribution for the Health Services Agency.

-• Maintain Measure K District Sales Tax restricted contingency of $1,000,000 to respond to new disasters or any shortfalls of General Fund disaster claims.
+• Maintained Measure K District Sales Tax restricted contingency of $1,000,000 to respond to new disasters or any shortfalls of General Fund disaster claims.

-• Return all CZU Fire rebuild-related services to the Community Development and Infrastructure building permit center.
+• Returned all CZU Fire rebuild-related services to the Community Development and Infrastructure building permit center.

-• Recognize receipt of a $5 million National Oceanic and Atmospheric Administration (NOAA) grant to serve as the County’s match for the Watsonville Slough Ecosystem Restoration Project.
+• Recognized receipt of a $5 million National Oceanic and Atmospheric Administration (NOAA) grant to serve as the County’s match for the Watsonville Slough Ecosystem Restoration Project.

-• Reflect completion of prior-year road projects, including:
+• Reflected completion of prior-year road projects, including:

 • $25.5 million in roadway improvements (e.g., Soquel Drive, Green Valley Drive, Holohan Road);